javierlopeza/goodreads-scraper/README.md

 ### **Step 4: Run shelves merger**

-But we just want one big `_books.json` file... (the underscore is used just to see the file at the top of our directory).
+But we just want one big `books.json` file...

-Just run the following command to merge all generated files into one big `_books.json` file:
+Just run the following command to merge all generated files into one big clean `books.json` file:

 ```
 python shelves_merger.py
 ```

-This script will collect all books, remove duplicates, clean the attributes of the books and validate and clean all reviews.
+This script will collect all books, remove duplicates, clean the attributes of the books and clean all reviews.

-### **Step 5: Retrieve all unique authors**
+### **Step 5: Retrieve all unique authors and genres**

-The final step is to generate a json file containing all authors names by running the following command:
+The final step is to generate json files containing all authors names and genres by running the following command:

 ```
-python get_authors.py
+python get_data.py
 ```

-With this you will end up with a json file called `_authors.json` containing a list of all unique authors.
+With this you will end up with a json file called `authors.json` containing a list of all unique authors and one for the genres called `genres.json`.